math2001/math2001.github.io/content/post/vim-variable-scope.md

 ---

 An interesting feature of vim script is variable scoping.
-Here's a copy-paste from the documentation, just in case you never saw it before:
+Here's a copy-paste from the documentation, just in case you never saw it before.<!--more-->

 ```
 There are several name spaces for variables.
 Which one is to be used is